 CROSS Harmonization & HPC modelization of FOREST Datasets

-The proposed alternatives will follow the schemes defined by Duncker et al (2012):
+The following management alternatives, proposed following the schemes defined by Duncker et al (2012), have been run:

 (1) Passive: Unmanaged forest nature reserve;